-Magpie Season Has Come Early!
-How to Survive The Swooping Attacks
+Magpie Season Is In Full Swing!
+Here's How to Survive The Swooping Attacks

 - All Ages

-According to the Magpie Alert interactive map, there have been at least 39 attacks so far in July alone, and these birds are angry!
+According to the Magpie Alert interactive map, there have been at least 701 attacks and 81 injuries across Australia so far in 2018, and these birds are angry!
 Some of the reports are of a very bloodthirsty nature.

 Those black ’n white birds may see pretty innocuous but come mating season, they transform into ferocious swooping demons, hell-bent on attacking innocent pedestrians, cyclists, mums with prams, kids or anyone crossing their path.